pandio-com/trino-demo/README.md

 ## For running trino-demo inside container

-1. Run `TRINO_VERSION=354 docker-compose up -d --build trino-demo` which will build the trino-demo app.
+1. Run `./run.sh` which will build the trino-demo app and will run coordinator, worker, postgresql and mysql inside docker containers.
 Run another command `TRINO_VERSION=354 docker-compose ps` to check all containers are running.
 You can check the logs of all containers using `TRINO_VERSION=354 docker-compose logs -f`.

 2. Open another terminal inside the same project dir and run `docker exec -it trino-demo_trino-demo_1 ./demo.sh` which will show you the output of the demo.sh script,where you can modify the demo.sh from the outside from the local and can execute that changed script using the aforementioned command.